 Hold a Behavioral Job Interview With Each Candidate

-During the job interview, help the candidate demonstrate his or her knowledge, skills, and experience.
+During the job interview, help the candidate demonstrate their knowledge, skills, and experience.
 Start with small talk and ask several easy questions until the candidate seems relaxed.
-Then, hold a behavioral interview.
+Then hold a behavioral interview.

 A behavioral interview is the best tool you have to identify candidates who have the behavioral traits and characteristics that you have selected as necessary for success in a particular job.